 Having said all this I would thoroughly recommend going on retreat in the graded way I’ve suggested.
 It can give you so much opportunity to practice meditation without life admin to do, technology or thinking about work the next day to interfere.
 And it will likely give you insights into yourself and highlight areas of your life where you might want to make changes when you get home.

-I offer day retreats of six hours in Exeter on a quarterly basis, which would give those of you who are local the chance to see how you would find a day of meditation practice in a group.
+I offer day retreats of six hours near Exeter on a quarterly basis, which would give those of you who are local the chance to see how you would find a day of meditation practice in a group.
 I also host a Mindfulness Practice Development Group on Facebook if anyone wishes to join and ask any questions about meditation practice or going on retreats.